Purebase Corporation Expands Global Reach with Second International Shipment of Humate Advantage to India

 The front page of the November 13th, 1975 issue of the Amador Ledger newspaper, where the above excerpt was clipped from.

-On the night of Ione’s Hometown Christmas event on December 6th, 2024, US Mine Corporation and Purebase Corporation participated in the local Ione business Christmas Tree Decorating Contest by displaying a co-company Christmas tree that truly encompassed both companies, their operations, and their mission.
+On the night of Ione’s Hometown Christmas event on December 6th, 2024, Purebase Corporation participated in the local Ione business Christmas Tree Decorating Contest by displaying a co-company Christmas tree that encompassed their operations and their mission.

-Many locals may not realize exactly what type of materials our two companies produce and sell, and how they make the world go round.
+Many locals may not realize exactly what type of materials our company produces and sells, and how they make the world go round.
 This was our perfect opportunity to showcase what we are great at, and how we aim to help the world with the resources located right here in our town, in a fun and unique way.

 A huge thank you to the City of Ione for allowing us to partake in the local holiday festivities!